 A view of the Oude Kerk from the tower of the Nieuwe Kerk

 The center of old Delft is the market, which is shown as a white oblong in the middle of Blaeu's plan.
 The market square is not particularly large, but it is dramatic because it is the only wide-open, ornamental space within a medieval huddle of houses.
 Old Delft, which had about 23,000 inhabitants in 1630, actually boasts only three or four real streets; the rest are alleys and canals.
-The canals were the arteries of Delft, carrying its trade and also its visitors; in fact, Holland's waterways were its safest and smoothest channels of transportation until well into the 19th Century.
+The canals were the arteries of Delft, carrying its trade and also its visitors; in fact, Holland's waterways were its safest and smoothest channels of transportation until well into the nineteenth Century.
 Marcel Proust described one such waterway after visiting Deft: "An ingenious little canal dazzled by the pale sunlight; it ran between a double row of trees stripped of their leaves by summer's end and stroking with their branches the mirroring windows of the gabled houses on either bank."

 The light of Delft on houses reflected in one of the numerous canals